Nigeria Country Commercial Guide

 Taxi service and rideshare apps are available in Lagos and most other urban areas, but yellow cabs are not recommended, as they are old, often unreliable, can be unsafe, and are sometimes used in crimes such as kidnapping.
 In the past three years, many company-run and well-managed taxi services have established themselves.
 Fares should be negotiated in advance, particularly to and from airports.
 Cars with drivers are also available for hire through hotels and car rental agents and are a recommended alternative to taxis.
 Uber and Bolt offer rides in Lagos and Abuja.

 Congested airport facilities in Lagos often lead to long delays and airline reservations may not be honored due to overbooking, particularly on domestic flights.
 Domestic airline schedules have become unreliable.
 Lack of aviation fuel, among other reasons, can cause substantial delays or result in cancellation of flights.
 Travelers on international flights should arrive at the airport at least three hours before scheduled departure.
-Nigeria has maintained FAA Category 1 status.
+Nigeria was delisted from the US Federal Aviation Administration’s (FAA) Category 1 status in September 2022.

 Language